Jhgomez/StudyNotes/java/networking.md

 It is said that URI describes where a location, URL also describes a location but also how to access it(by specifing the protocol like ftp, http, https, gopher, mailto, news, nntp, telnet, wais, file, or prospero), also a URL works over the network, it retrieves resources or services over the network

+# Important Concepts
+## HTTP Multipart File Upload
+HTTP multipart request is a type of HTTP request that allows clients to send multiple parts of data to a server in a single request.
+This is particularly useful when uploading files or sending large amounts of binary data.
+The multipart request is commonly used by browsers and HTTP clients to upload files to the server.

+## Transparent content compression/decompression
+It refers to whether the client can perform compression and decompression of content via (most commonly) Deflate, GZip or Brotli without requiring the caller to explicitly perform the encode and decode steps.

+At present GZip is by far the most common algorithm.

 # ServerSocket, Socket, URL, URLConnection, HttpURLConnection, DatagramSocket, HttpClient, HttpServer
 You can find information [in tutorials point](https://www.tutorialspoint.com/java/java_networking.htm) and in [Which Java HTTP client should I use in 2024?](https://www.wiremock.io/post/java-http-client-comparison).
 HTTP has become the dominant protocol for integration of networked programs.
 We’re only going to discuss clients that actually implement the HTTP protocol, so libraries such as Spring’s `RestTemplate`(now replaced by `WebClient`), `Retrofit`, or `Feign` that act as higher-level wrappers will not be discussed in this section.